machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a global marketplace for conversational apps (Available Now on Android)

-Our platform allows developers to expose their chatbots to millions of android devices on play store.
+MessengerX.io is a global marketplace for conversational apps Our platform allows developers to expose their chatbots to millions of devices on play store and beyond.

-What are Chat Bots?
+What are ChatBots?
 =============================================================================
 Chat Bots are light weight conversational apps that can be run inside an app without any new installation required on the user side.